appseconnect/docs/_posts/ProcessFlow Management/Packaging Process Flows/2020-08-18-processflow-package-installation.md

 - You need to have valid credential to the portal.
 - You need to have packages shared with you from other organisation.
 For more details on how to share packages, [click here](/processflow/processflow-packaging/).
+- Installation is mandatory to use packaged Process Flows.
+- You will have TWO ways to install packages - **Install from Actions column** & **Install from View Packages**.
+For more details, [Click Here](/processflow/processflow-package-installation/#installing-packages)
+- You cannot re-install an installed package.
+- All the installed packages, its related process flows will be available in the [Install Process Flow](/processflow/processflow-listing-page/#installed-process-flows-folder) folder.
+A sub folder will be created same as that of the Package Name.
+- Process Flows that are shared, if deleted from the folder **Installed Process Flow**, will move to the TRASH folder.
+However, you can anytime restore those process flows from TRASH.
+The process flows will be restored in the **Process Flow** folder.

 ## Viewing Shared Packages